Ralph Fiennes and Cynthia Erivo earn Oscar nominations

 The nominations for the 97th Oscars were announced on Thursday at the Academy’s Samuel Goldwyn Theatre in Los Angeles, after being postponed twice amid the wildfires in Los Angeles.

-Fiennes was last nominated in 1997 for his leading role as a Hungarian pilot and desert explorer in The English Patient, which came after his first nod in 1994 for war drama Schindler’s List, where he played an Austrian Nazi official.
+Fiennes was last nominated in 1997 for his leading role as a Hungarian pilot and desert explorer in The English Patient, which came after his first nod in 1994 for war drama Schindler’s List, in which he played an Austrian Nazi official.

+Also with a return to the Academy Awards acting race is Brody, who has only won and been nominated before for 2002 Holocaust film The Pianist.
+He called the honour “extraordinary” after a career of four decades with “peaks and valleys”.

+The American actor, whose family is from a Polish Jewish and Hungarian background, added on Instagram: “It’s given me perspective and a tremendous appreciation and respect for this moment.

 Up for a best actress Oscar is Erivo, who secured her second acting Oscar nod for musical The Wizard Of Oz prequel Wicked, along with new nominations for Mikey Madison for playing a stripper who falls for a Russian oligarch’s son in Anora, and Hollywood actress Demi Moore for body horror The Substance.